wk275/qbtools-V3/README.md

 ## Issues and enhancements:
 Please use the issues tab on this git-hub.
 I will look into it asap.

-## How to upgrade in the future
+## How to upgrade
-Because all components use a container based approach it will be easy to upgrade.
+Because all components use a container based approach it will be very easy to upgrade.
 - Bring down your containers
   ````
   cd ~/qbtools-v3